jawj/zapatos-docs/src/index.md

 await z.generate(zapCfg);
 ```

 Call the `generate` method with an object structured exactly the same as `zapatosconfig.json`, documented above.
-In this case the `progressListener` and `warningListener` keys can each take `true` or `false` (as in the JSON case) or a function with the signature `(s: string) => void`, which you can use to implement your own logging.
+In this case the `progressListener` and `warningListener` keys can each take `true` or `false` (as in the JSON case) or alternatively a function with the signature `(s: string) => void`, which you can use to implement your own logging.

 #### ESLint / tslint

-One general configuration suggestion: set up [ESLint](https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/README.md) with the rules [`@typescript-eslint/await-thenable`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/await-thenable.md) and [`@typescript-eslint/no-floating-promises`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-floating-promises.md) (or [tslint](https://palantir.github.io/tslint/) with [`no-floating-promises`](https://palantir.github.io/tslint/rules/no-floating-promises/) and [`await-promise`](https://palantir.github.io/tslint/rules/await-promise/)) to avoid `Promise`-related pitfalls.
+One general configuration suggestion: set up [ESLint](https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/README.md) with the rules [`@typescript-eslint/await-thenable`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/await-thenable.md) and [`@typescript-eslint/no-floating-promises`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-floating-promises.md) (or the now-deprecated [tslint](https://palantir.github.io/tslint/) with [`no-floating-promises`](https://palantir.github.io/tslint/rules/no-floating-promises/) and [`await-promise`](https://palantir.github.io/tslint/rules/await-promise/)) to avoid `Promise`-related pitfalls.

 ## User guide